Clustering-based redshift estimation: method and application to data: Clustering-based redshift estimation

-Let us consider two populations of extragalactic objects: a \emph{reference} population for which we know the angular positions and redshifts of each object and an \emph{unknown} population for which angular positions are known but redshifts are not.
-Let $n_i$ be the surface density of objects and $\delta n_i$ be the corresponding density fluctuation $\delta_i=n_i/\langle n_i\rangle -1$, where $\langle n_i \rangle$ is the mean density.
-The index $i$ refers to the reference or unknown population.
-We introduce the normalized redshift distribution:
+Let us consider two populations of extragalactic objects: (i) a \emph{reference} population for which we know the angular positions and redshifts of each object.
+This population is characterized by a redshift distribution $\d{\rm N_r}/\d z$ and a mean surface density $n_r$ and a total number of sources $N_r$; and (ii) an \emph{unknown} population for which angular positions are known but redshifts are not.
+Similarly, this population is characterized by the quantities $\d{\rm N_u}/\d z$, $n_u$ and $N_u$.
+We first consider an ideal case in which all the unknown sources are at the same redshift $z_0$:

-where $\d^2 N_i/\d z\d \Omega$ is the number of objects per unit redshift and solid angle.
-The clustering of matter induces correlations between the positions of overdensities.
-The mean density of unknown sources at a given separation from reference objects is given by

-where $w_{ru}(\theta,z)$ is the angular cross-correlation function between \emph{all} unknown objects and the reference population at redshift $z$ \citep{peebles93}.
-This is the basic source of information we will use to infer redshifts.